bahrus/billboard-charts/README.md

     <billboard-charts css-path="...">
 ```

 A similar approach is taken for resolving the other two dependencies:  billboard.js and d3.js.
 The code first checks to make sure that d3 and billboard.js aren't already loaded.
 In the case of d3, this is a scenario likely to be encountered.
-For each library that is found not to already be loaded,  _billboard-charts_ uses document.currentScript, combined with the values of properties d3Path and billboardLibPath to calculate the expected location of these resources.
+For each library that is found not to already be loaded,  _billboard-charts_ loads them from the same directory as the component itself.
+But, mostly for the benefit of d3 possibly being referenced from a different location for other libraries, you can set both of these paths to whever you'd like.

-In the demo of this component, we chose to specify the path for all three files explictly.
+In the demo of this component, we chose to specify the path for all three files explictly for demonstrating purposes.
 The explicit references in the demo are as follows:

 ```html
 <billboard-charts id="bc" publish data="[[example1]]" selected-element ="{{selectedDataPoint}}"